 - Consider studying abroad and learning a foreign language.

 While some awards are available for first- and second-year students, most call for serious preparation beginning in your junior year.

-The steps you take to get the most out of your education at MU will also make you better prepared to apply for nationally competitive fellowships.
+The steps you take to get the most out of your education at MU will make you better prepared to apply for globally and nationally competitive fellowships.
 See Enhancing Your Education (PDF) for more information.